 My family was meeting us from eastern Pennsylvania and made the 11 hour drive there.
 We always drove to Myrtle Beach growing up and eventually got used to those long road trips.
 Since my husband was working and it was just my son and I coming from Pittsburgh for this trip, we opted to fly this time.
 (And it was so easy that I’m going to have trouble making that drive next time.)

 The Myrtle Beach International Airport offers a number of different flights and discount carriers.
-Spirit and Allegiant are two airlines that specifically fly nonstop from Pittsburgh.
+Spirit and Allegiant are two airlines that specifically have nonstop flights from Pittsburgh to Myrtle Beach.
 We flew Allegiant this time, based on the flight prices and times and had a great experience with the no frills airline.

 The Myrtle Beach International Airport is fairly small, making it easy to navigate.
 The Myrtle Beach airport is about a 30 minute drive from North Myrtle Beach.